-Is the user interface an extension of the user, or is it a separate entity that speaks to the user?
-This is a question that designers have trouble answering when labeling their menu items.
+Is the user interface an extension of the user or a separate entity that speaks to the user?
+This is a question designers need to answer when labeling their menu items.

 If it’s an extension of the user, you would label items using “my”.
 If it’s a separate entity, you would label items using “your”.
 Choosing the right label can help users find what they want quicker.
 It’ll also help distinguish between site-generated content and user-created content.